 Not only is all this confusing, but there is even more confusion in the terminology of this group of disorders.
 We have mentioned temporo-mandibular joint dysfunction.
 Then there is cranio-mandibular cervical pain.
 And as well there is myofacial pain dysfunction where the primary problem is not in the joint itself but rather in the associated head and neck muscles.

 Most patients who come to us with TMJ problems are concerned about their clicking jaws and perhaps headaches or migraines.
 Then they realise a lot of other unexplained problems [especially those listed above] may have the same or a related cause.
 Many of these patients will have experienced these problems for years, and will have sought help from a range of health professionals – doctors, physiotherapists, massage therapists, osteopaths, and acupuncturists – to name just a few.
+Recently we had a lady come to our office for an opinion on her long term head pains and migraines.
+As she was leaving after the consultation where we had told her what we thought was her problem, and the treatment we would recommend, her husband said "Twenty".
+"Why twenty?" we asked.
+He replied that we were the twentyieth health practitioner they had visited and the first to make any sense.
+His wife is now getting better.

 If the relationship of the bones in the jaw joint is out of harmony with the dental bite, then whatever drugs or manipulations or massage techniques are tried, once the teeth bite together, then that therapy turns to custard.